 Don't delay!
 Get the vaccine today.
 The vaccine is our best chance to protect the health of our loved ones and community.
-COVID-19 vaccinations can significantly slow the surges in cases and spread and dramatically decrease severe risks for anyone that contracts COVID-19, including the Delta variant of the virus.
+COVID-19 vaccinations can significantly slow the surges in cases and spread and dramatically decrease severe risks for anyone who contracts COVID-19, including the Delta variant of the virus.

 Unity patients ages 5 and up, can make an appointment online here.

 You can also call 202-469-4699 to schedule your vaccine appointment.